Monitoring your health throughout each decade.

 Cholesterol screening should usually begin at age 40 and should continue every five years thereafter (unless you smoke or show risk factors such as high blood pressure, diabetes, or a family history of heart disease).
 Cholesterol levels are measured through a blood test to provide your total cholesterol: “good” HDL, “bad” LDL, your triglycerides (another type of fat in the blood).
 Triglycerides are affected most by what you’ve recently eaten so that’s why it’s recommended you fast before taking your next cholesterol screening.

 High cholesterol is linked to heart disease, heart attack and stroke.
 Estrogen levels raise HDL “good” cholesterol so as you approach menopause, and as your estrogen levels naturally drop, it is thought that your risk may increase.
 If your cholesterol levels are high, your health care practitioner will be able to provide you with information on cholesterol control through diet, exercise and/or medication.

 Read more: Where To Donate Blood In Hong Kong

 Colonoscopies are known to be pretty unpleasant but are a necessary test for early detection of colon cancer.
 This is important because colorectal cancer is one of the most common cancers (for both men and women) in Hong Kong, which increases with age.
 In a colonoscopy test a doctor will insert a long malleable tube with a small camera through the rectum to check for small growths that can potentially become cancerous.
 During this time you are sedated and any suspicious growths are removed for further testing.
 This test is recommended every five to 10 years, however, if you have a family history of this disease than earlier/more frequent testing may be required.

 Bone Density (DEXA) Scan

-Prevention is helped by consuming calcium-rich foods, a high consumption of vitamin D, and by making weight bearing exercise part of your health routine.
+Prevention is helped by consuming calcium-rich foods, high consumption of vitamin D, and by making weight-bearing exercise part of your health routine.